BnMcG/kugo/README.md

-# Kugo
+# kugo
-Kugo is a wrapper for kubectl supporting additional authentication options.
+kugo is a wrapper for kubectl supporting additional authentication options.
 It was written with the purpose of allowing authentication to a Kubernetes Cluster using Hashicorp Vault.

 ## Configuring
-Kugo is configured using a YAML file.
+kugo is configured using a YAML file.
 This file must be placed at `$HOME/.kugo.yaml`.
 An example is below:

 ### Hashicorp Vault authentication with username/password
 ```yaml